MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 You **MUST** enable the **SERVER MEMBERS INTENT**.

-If this is disabled, the bot cannot see the roles of users who are not cached, and the login/permission system will fail.
+If this is disabled, the bot cannot see the roles of users who are not cached, and the entire login/permission system will fail with a `503 Service Unavailable` error.

 ### 2. Invite The Bot Correctly (For Slash Commands)